saivarun3407/saivarun3407.github.io/content/posts/url-backend.md

 tags = ["URL", "DNS-resolution", "search bar", "info sec basics"] draft = false
 +++
-# What Happens When You Type a URL into the Search Bar

 **What is a URL?** A URL, or Uniform Resource Locator, is essentially an address used to pinpoint a specific resource on the internet.
 URLs can have strings and characters, but they follow a standard format, which includes different components like schemes and subdomains <!--more--> as shown in the image below: